Fylhan/posibrain/README.md

 - [████100% ] Find a proper name -> Posibrain.
 Inspired by the "Robots" books of Isaac Asimov and his positronic robots.
 - [▒▒▒▒ 0% ] Add unit tests
 - [▒▒▒▒ 0% ] Add proper documentation
-- [▒▒▒▒ 0% ] Update the first brain's knowledge
+- [█▒▒▒10% ] Update the first brain's knowledge
-- [▒▒▒▒ 0% ] Increase knowledge syntax possibilities
+- [█▒▒▒10% ] Increase knowledge syntax possibilities (use Twig syntax instead if possible, add support for ${name, conceptorName, lang, birthday, userName} everywhere in responses or questions.
 - [▒▒▒▒ 0% ] Add discussion log that will be used by the bot to learn and be a little bit more inteligent
 - [▒▒▒▒ 0% ] Add more and more intelligence!